Bulgarian arrested in Germany, charged with journalist's murder

 The European Commission has urged Bulgaria to conduct a rapid investigation and the U.S. Embassy said it was shocked by the “horrific murder”.

-Additional reporting by Michhel Martin in Belrin; Editing by Angus MacSwan
+Additional reporting by Angel Krasimirov in Sofia and Michelle Martin in Berlin; Editing by Angus MacSwan